On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Statement of the main results

 \section{Statement of the main results}

 In this section, we use the ideas developed above to formulate our main results on Conjecture \ref{main-conj} and Question \ref{main-qn}.

-\begin{definition} We call a pair of groups $(G,N)$ a counterexample to Conjecture \ref{main-conj} if $N$ is a finite soluble group and $G$ is an insoluble regular subgroup of $\Hol(N)$.
-The pair $(G,N)$ is a minimal (respectively, weakly minimal) counterexample to Conjecture \ref{main-conj} if, in addition, for every proper $G$-admissible subgroup (respectively, every proper normal $G$-invariant subgroup) $M$ of $N$, the subgroup $M_*$ of $G$ is soluble. \end{definition}
+\begin{definition} We call a pair of groups $(G,N)$ a {\em counterexample to Conjecture \ref{main-conj}} if $N$ is a finite soluble group and $G$ is an insoluble regular subgroup of $\Hol(N)$.
+The pair $(G,N)$ is a {\em minimal counterexample to Conjecture \ref{main-conj}} if, in addition, for every proper $G$-admissible subgroup $M$ of $N$, the subgroup $M_*$ of $G$ is soluble. \end{definition}